chimalsky/DIS-2019-Website/content/artshow.md

 ---
-title: "Call for Art Showcase"
+title: "Call for Art Exhibition"
 ---

 ### ACM Creativity and Cognition 2019 and Designing Interactive Systems 2019. </br>